 Rule Relating to Bona Fide Purchasers

-Although a lis pendens is not a lien, it is often viewed in a similar light and can therefore have the effect of stopping the sale of the subject real estate.
-Why is this so?
-Because constructive notice of the litigation has now been given to potential buyers. (“Constructive notice” is the idea that we are all charged with knowledge of items filed in the public records, whether we have actually read them or not).
+Although a lis pendens is not a lien, it is often viewed in a similar light and can therefore have the effect of stopping a sale.
+Why?
+Because constructive notice of litigation has now been given to potential buyers. (“Constructive notice” is the idea that we are all charged with knowledge of items filed in the public records, whether we have actually read them or not).
 Prop.
 Code sec.
 13.004(a) states that a “recorded lis pendens is notice to the world of its contents.”
-If this were not the case, the rule regarding a “bona fide purchaser” would apply – i.e., a buyer who purchases real property for valuable consideration without notice of a disputed claim or prior interest does so free of that claim or interest.
-Accordingly, if a notice of lis pendens is properly filed, then a buyer (by definition) cannot be a BFP since constructive notice has been given by the filing; at best the buyer becomes a purchaser pendente lite, meaning that he would take title subject to the outcome of the litigation.
-Additionally, a title company will not usually issue an owner’s policy of title insurance to the buyer until the lawsuit is cleared up and/or the lis pendens is released.
-The result is that a seller involved in litigation concerning his property cannot easily get rid of the problem by selling that property to someone else.
-Without this rule, the parties could be prevented from justly resolving their litigation, and the authority of the courts could be defeated.
+If this were not the case, the rule regarding a bona fide purchaser (“BFP”) would apply—i.e., a buyer who purchases real property for valuable consideration without notice of a disputed claim or prior interest does so free of that claim or interest.
+Accordingly, if a notice of lis pendens is properly filed, then a buyer (by definition) cannot be a BFP since constructive notice has been given by the filing; at best the buyer becomes a purchaser pendente lite, meaning that he or she would take title subject to the outcome of the litigation.

-Note that if a prospective purchaser has actual notice of a pending suit, then the lis pendens doctrine applies whether or not a statutory notice has been filed in the real property records.
-A buyer cannot know about the lawsuit (from whatever source) and still claim to have the advantages of a BFP.
+Note that if a prospective purchaser has actual knowledge of a pending suit, then the lis pendens doctrine applies whether or not a statutory notice has been filed in the real property records.
+A buyer cannot know about a lawsuit (from whatever source) and still claim to be a BFP.

-The law governing lis pendens arises from equitable common law but has been significantly amended by statute.
-Texas Property Code Sections 12.007, 12.0071, and 12.008 state that the notice itself must contain specific facts.
+The law governing lis pendens arises from equitable common law but has been significantly enhanced by statute.
+Property Code sections 12.007, 12.0071, and 12.008 state that the notice itself must contain specific facts.
 Section 12.007(b) and (d) state:

 (b) The party filing a lis pendens or the party’s agent or attorney shall sign the lis pendens, which must state